openmfe/website/src/pages/development/integration-composition-communication.md

 It might be that this is already enough if the attributes are sufficient to instantiate the microfrontend and its functionality does not need further integration with the host environment.

-## Communication
+## Event-based Communication

-However, usually a microfrontend will emit events which can be caught and processed by the host page:
+Attributes are used for inbound communication to a microfrontend.
+For outbound communication, the microfrontend emit events which can be caught and processed by the host page:

 ```js
 document.addEventListener(